-His current research interests are focussed on lung mechanics, working within the Centre for Blast Injury Studies.
+His current research interests are focussed on lung mechanics, working with the Centre for Blast Injury Studies.
 This involves both macro- and micro-scale evaluation of thoracic structural response to blast.
 The aim of the research is to improve the understanding of underlying failure mechanisms occurring within the lungs to improve both the injury treatment and injury prevention.

 Other research interests include: